yuhsinliu1993/Neural-Turing-Machine/README.md

 # Neural-Turing-Machine

-Use Tensorflow to implement NTM, which is the architecture proposed by DeepMind in 2014.
+Using Tensorflow to implement the Neural Turing Machine, the architecture created by DeepMind in 2014.

 See more info in [Neural Turing Machine](https://arxiv.org/abs/1410.5401)